JohnPaulHernandezAlcala/crypto-buy-advisor/README.md

 ### Management and Cost Monitoring Services
 Tools used:
 - AWS Budget
-- AWS Cost Anomaly Detection
+- AWS Cost Anomaly Detection (excluded because AWS Budget + Cost Explorer sufficient for MVP)
 - Cost Explorer

 MVP designed to stay in the free tier, so management and cost monitioring services (AWS Budgets + SNS, and Cost Anomaly Detection) are free for the scale of this project.